Michigan Teacher Suspended For Encouraging Students To Tell Parents About Cold Classrooms

 Mary Logan, a high school teacher in Michigan, was placed on administrative leave after encouraging her students to call their parents to complain about the cold classrooms if they were uncomfortable.

-According to Yahoo Lifestyles, her students entered her classroom one day to be met with a note instructing them to contact their parents and tell them to contact the school board if they were cold.
+According to Yahoo Lifestyle, her students entered her classroom one day to be met with a note instructing them to contact their parents and tell them to contact the school board if they were cold.

 “It’s 58 degrees in here.
 No heat.
 Call your parents.
 Tell them to call the board office … if you are cold,” the teacher’s note explained.